 Studies in Australia have so far proved that dementia suffers don’t feel intimidated or frightened but intrigued by the robot and sufferers have responded positively to its presence in their home.

 Gordon Jamieson added: “We are absolutely delighted to have the Giraff robot here with us to trial and we have high hopes for how it may improve the quality of life for some dementia patients.
 As a new technology for us, the robot could also potentially be used in many other areas of health care to improve quality of care, live access to specialists, and speed up consultations, regardless of location.

 “Having seen the Giraff in action, I am extremely impressed with how easily it can be moved around by the ‘controller’ so that you can clearly see the environment of the patient, and can have a conversation and meaningful interaction, regardless of distance.”

 – What do think?
+Is this great use of technology?
 Is this something that you would consider if you had a loved one that suffers from dementia?
+Would you want to rely on a robot to watch over somebody with the disease?
 Let us know your thoughts below.